Afzal7/syncrow/README.md

 All the snippets are synced using a third party server at http://www.syncrow.in.
 You can manage your snippets there.

-## We are not on the Package Control.
-Not Yet!

 # Installation

 1. Clone this repo.